Browse by Medical Category

 Dr. Nelson received his medical degree from Georgetown University in 2005.
 He completed his residency in 2008 at the Massachusetts General Hospital where he also completed his fellowship training in pediatric pulmonology in 2011.
-In addition to his clinical responsibilities, Dr. Nelson serves as the director of pediatric bronchoscopy and is the fellowship director of the pediatric pulmonary program at the MassGeneral Hospital for Children.
-He is also the associate director for CME for the department of pediatrics at MGHfC and is very involved in medical education.
+In addition to his clinical responsibilities, Dr. Nelson serves as the Director of Pediatric Bronchoscopy and is the Fellowship Director of the Pediatric Pulmonary Program at the MassGeneral Hospital for Children.

 His areas of special interest include asthma, chronic cough, bronchoscopy, shortness of breath/exercise difficulty, tracheomalacia, general pulmonary disorders, bronchopulmonary dysplasia, and medical education.

 A resident of Boxborough, he enjoys spending time with his wife and their twin daughters.